Lukx19/robot_p/README.md

 Controller uses following two timers:

 *   TC1 - 16 bit - Generates PWM at frequency 1 kHz.
 *   TC0 - 8 bit - Generates interrupts at frequency 125 Hz.
-Following rutines are executed in every 125th interrupt (1 Hz - TODO find out appropriate frequency).
+Following rutines are executed in every 5th interrupt thus 25 Hz.
    *   current speed transmission to ROS
    *   PID update computation
    *   rotation direction set according to PID output
    *   PWM duty cycle updated according to PID output

+#### PID

+*   P,I,D variables are multibled by 32 thus in PID algorithm divided by 32=2^5 (shift can be used instead)
+*   PID uses as dt = 1 where 1 is in units of 1/25 s thus one unit of time is one measure-timer interrupt
+*   PID output and integral is clamped to [-100;100] interval which is appropriate interval for pwm gneratin

 #### Usart
 All reception is done in reception interrupt thus there is no active wating for incoming messages.
 Transmisson method call is always "synchronous". (whole message has to be sent to leave function)